Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 You'll need to have:

-• expertise in your subject area
+• expert knowledge of your subject area

 Work experience